-This page provides instruction for building GanttProject from the master branch.
+This page provides instruction for building GanttProject from the

 The instructions assume that you're using Ubuntu-based Linux distribution.
 The process on other distros and Windows/Mac OSX should be similar, modulo differences in packages/paths and the way command line terminal works.